Firekid-is-him/FireKid-WhatsApp-Multi-command-Bot/README.md

 <div align="center">

-This bot is for **educational purposes only**.
+This bot is intended for **educational and legitimate purposes only**.

-Use responsibly and follow WhatsApp's Terms of Service.
+Please use responsibly and comply with WhatsApp's Terms of Service.

-The developers are not responsible for misuse.
+The developers are not responsible for any misuse of this software.

 </div>